 One such incident is the November 2015 Paris attacks.
 130 people lost their lives in a series of coordinated bombings and shootings across the city.
 The attack became the deadliest on French soil since the Second World War.

 This three-part Netflix documentary chronicles the events of the day.
 It includes a timeline of proceedings and dozens of interviews with survivors and eyewitnesses.

-Out of all the horrors which occurred during World War II, the Nazi concentration camps were among the worst.
-Today, experts believe that between 15 million and 20 million people were either killed or imprisoned in the camps between 1933 and 1945.
+Of all the horrors which occurred during World War II, the Nazi concentration camps were the worst.
+Today, experts believe that the Nazis either killed or imprisoned between 15 million and 20 million people between 1933 and 1945.